-If you would like us to confirm what personal data that we have about you stored either via any password protected email accounts connected to World Afro Day CIC and/or via any 3rd party platforms that World Afro Day CIC use, then please:
+If you would like us to confirm what personal data we hold about you (stored either via any password protected email accounts connected to World Afro Day CIC and/or via any 3rd party platforms that World Afro Day CIC use), then please:

 - Please clearly state “Request to confirm what personal data you hold about me”; what information you would like us to confirm and the areas and/or platforms that your personal data is currently stored on.

 We will endeavour to respond to your request for this information within 40 calendar days of receiving your request.

 According to Article 6 of the GDPR, World Afro Day CIC must apply at least 1 of the following areas whenever we process personal data.
 Therefore, World Afro Day CIC will endeavour to: